 Namibia, officially the Republic of Namibia, is a country in southern Africa named for the Namib Desert that is bordered by the Atlantic Ocean, Angola, Zambia, Botswana, and South Africa.
-It does not border Zimbabwe, but the distance between the two countries is a 200-meter-wide riverbed at the closet point.
+It does not quite actually border Zimbabwe, but the distance between the two countries is just the width of a 200-meter-wide riverbed at the closest point.
 In 2018, Namibia has an estimated population of 2.59 million.

 Most Namibian people are of Bantu-speaking origin.
 The largest ethnic group is the Ovambo (49.8%), who live mostly in the north of the country and in towns throughout Namibia.
 Other ethnic groups include Kavango (9.3%), Damara (7.5%), Herero (7.5%), white (6.4%), Nama (4.8%) Caprivian (3.7%), San (2.9%), and Basters (2.5%).

 The Khoisan (including the San and Nama) are descended from original inhabitants of Southern Africa.
 Namibia also has many descendants of Angolan refugees.
 There are two groups of mixed race people in Namibia: "Coloureds" (4.1%) and "Basters."
 Namibia also has a large Chinese minority.